bhartiy/learnsellacious/pages/07.product/11.dynamic-pricing/docs.md

 visible: true
 ---

-We have 8 type of pricing type.
+We have 8 type of pricing.
 To show pricing type in product, first go to the **Settings->>Global Configuration->>Pricing**.
 Select the pricing type which you want to show in your product.

 Pricing Types are:
 1. No Pricing